Strictly Come Dancing 2020 line-up – Full list of confirmed celebrity contestants

 The first confirmed celebrity was Caroline Quentin, who was revealed on The One Show.
 She said she was “thrilled and terrified in equal measure to be taking part” and revealed she’s had some previous dance experience when she was little.
 Joking about her previous lessons, Caroline said: “I do remember what I learnt, but my knees are 50 years older!”

-Strictly Come Dancing is on BBC One on Saturday at 7pm and Sunday at 7:30pm.
+Strictly Come Dancing is on BBC One on Saturday at 6pm.
 If you’re looking for more to watch, check out our TV Guide.